-This policy will be reviewed annually and approved by the full governing board.
+This policy will be reviewed annually and approved by the Personnel Committee of the governing board.

-Note: the annual review frequency here reflects the Department for Education's recommendation in its advice on statutory policies.
+Note: the annual review frequency here reflects the Department for Education's recommendation in its advice for statutory policies.

-19. Links with other policies
+20. Links with other policies